t-cormier/da-stdp/README.md

 ## Setup/Usage

-+In the directory of your choice run the following terminal command: `git clone https://github.com/t-cormier/da-stdp` +From within the package manager of the Julia REPL activate environment `activate dastdp_env`.
+*In the directory of your choice run the following terminal command: `git clone https://github.com/t-cormier/da-stdp` *From within the package manager of the Julia REPL activate environment `activate dastdp_env`.
-+Run `include("main.jl")` from the Julia REPL.
+*Run `include("main.jl")` from the Julia REPL.

 ---